-About 1/2 inch above the potatoes, cover with water, and add 1 tablespoon of chicken granules and stir.
+- Add water up to about 1/2 inch above the potatoes, and add 1 tablespoon of chicken Better Than Bouillon and stir.
 Over high heat, bring the water to a boil, lower the heat to a simmer and cook potatoes for 12 to 15 minutes, (Don't cover!)check for tenderness, and stop cooking when they are done.
 Drain the potatoes.

 Grease the top inside rim of a large sauce pan with a little olive oil to prevent a boil over, add water 3/4 full and bring to to a rolling boil.
 Crack your eggs into the water, and lower the heat to medium high where the water is still boiling.
 You will see a lot of foam, just ignore that.